 The text entries are not independent of the symbols.
-In about half of the cases, text entries replace symbolic entries, i.e., these fields then do not have a symbol on the sky conditions.
-For the other half of cases with text entries these complement existing symbols.
+In about half of the cases, text entries replace symbolic entries; i.e. these fields do not have a symbol for the sky conditions.
+For the other half of cases with text entries, these complement existing symbols.
 Sometimes the text refers specifically to precipitation that has fallen during the night.
-At few instances, an additional row is even added between two rows noting nocturnal rain or nocturnal storms, or this is made clear by subdividing cells.
+In a few instances, an additional row is even added between two rows noting nocturnal rain or nocturnal storms, or this is made clear by subdividing cells.
 Overall, there are slightly more text entries in the second column than in the first.
 Text entries in the third column are rare.